maverickactuary/1actuary/content/3buildingblocks/index.md

 + Commission
 + Existing business servicing

-I've ordered these &mdash; most important first &mdash; in a way consistent with [robust and cost effective delivery](/content/4delivering/) of a major protection project.
+The order is most important first to get [robust and cost effective delivery](/content/4delivering/) of a major protection project.
 The ranking applies also for ongoing success.
 Look beyond the insurer to see why these building blocks are so important:

 + **Consumers** are affected by products, underwriting and price.
 + **Distributors** want sales (c.f. consumer factors) and commission.